tez-capital/docs.tez.capital_content/en/tezpay/tutorial/_index.md

         | ![<Navigate to User authentication setting and click 'Set up'>](/tezpay/tutorial/twitterNotificationimage7.png) |
 |-|

-    9. We will fill out the required items for the form under User Authentication settings as follows:
+    9. We will fill out the required items for the form under User Authentication settings as follows: <br>
         i.
-App Permissions: Select 'Read and write' ii.
-Type of App: Select 'Web App, Automated App or Bot' iii.
-App Info:
+App Permissions: Select 'Read and write' <br>
+        ii.
+Type of App: Select 'Web App, Automated App or Bot'<br>
+        iii.
+App Info: <br>
             a.
-Callback URI/Redirect URL: this can be anything but for this example we will use 'https://www.TezPayisthebest.com/'
+Callback URI/Redirect URL: this can be anything but for this example we will use 'https://www.TezPayisthebest.com/'<br>
             b.
-Website URL: this can be anything but for this example we will use 'https://www.TezPayisthebest.com/' iv.
-Click 'save' when finished.
+Website URL: this can be anything but for this example we will use 'https://www.TezPayisthebest.com/'<br>
+        iv.
+Click 'save' when finished. <br>

     | ![<Select the outlined toggles under App Permissions & Type of App, then fill in a website for App Info>](/tezpay/tutorial/twitterNotificationimage8.png) |
 |-|